hybridgroup/artoo-keyboard/docs/events.md

 Gets triggered when we press a key on the keyboard.

-- **key supported** - ´up arrow´, ´down arrow´, ´left arrow´, ´right arrow´, ´esc´ and any alphanumeric characters.
+- **key supported** - up arrow, down arrow, left arrow, right arrow, esc and any alphanumeric characters.